joynatalie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Displays all users and home directories, sorted by users.
 23. Finds all empty files and directories in the current directory and subdirectories.
 24. Lists all files with a .gif extension in the directory and all subdirectories.
+25. Decodes acrostics that use the first letter of each line.